 - Limit technology time to a bare minimum

-- Limit them to 2 weeks of outfits – including some dress up items, and a few grungy things and donate the rest.
-It seems like a strange thing to do in our culture, but it’s so hard for kids to manage 50 different outfits.
+- Try limiting them to 2 weeks of clothing – including some dress up items, and a few grungy things and donate the rest.
+It seems like a strange thing to do, but it’s so hard for kids to manage too many clothes.

-- If possible remove toys to a separate play area, and cut them back by at least 25%.
-You don’t have to get rid of the toys.
-But you can box them up in a garage or storage area and rotate them every few months.
+- Try cutting toys back by 25%.
+If possible remove toys to a separate play area.
+You can box them up in a garage or storage area and rotate them every few months.
 Then it’s like having all new toys.
-When they are not so overwhelmed by choices, they will actually PLAY with the toys they do have.
+With fewer toys, they will actually PLAY with them.

 - Encourage outside time every day.
-Take walks around the neighborhood with them.
-Get them to the park, and encourage them to play out in the yard.
-There have been so many studies that prove outside time is calming and beneficial to their overall health.
+Take walks, go to the park, play games outside.
+Outside time is calming and good for their overall health.

-- Build in a little quiet time – even if it’s just 15 minutes of reading, or just sitting on a porch swing and talking.
-I’ll bet only 1 kid in 100 gets time like that on a daily basis.
-It’s probably nice for Mom and Dad too!
+- Schedule daily quiet time – even if it’s just 15 minutes of reading, or just sitting on a porch swing and talking.
+I’ll bet only 1 kid in 100 gets time like that.
+It’s probably healthy for Mom and Dad too!

 Click NEXT for more helpful tips.